zeeshan-ux-AI/zeeshan-ux-AI/README.md

 I'm Zeeshan — a Computer Science student with a creative mindset and a mission:
 To **build real products using AI**, without a traditional programming background.

-I don’t come from a coding-heavy past.
-But with the power of **ChatGPT, Replit AI**, and a sharp learning curve, I’ve created a full suite of tools — practical, lightweight, and designed for everyday use.
+ I’ve created a full suite of tools — practical, lightweight, and designed for everyday use.

 This isn’t just a portfolio.
 It’s proof that with the right vision and AI support, **anyone can ship real software**.